-The OCaml compiler is smart enough to figure out that this is the most general type that you can assign to the code.
+The OCaml compiler is smart enough to figure out that this is the most general type that you can assign to the code. (technical term: principal type)

 We say map is polymorphic in the types 'a and 'b - just a fancy way to say map can be used on any types 'a and 'b.